usds/SME-QA-Website/pages/phases/job-analysis/defining-proficiency-levels.md

 - **Seniority:** The applicant did something as part of a group _-vs-_ lead the group that did something.
 - **Level of detail:** The applicant can explain a general concept _-vs-_ can discuss the concept in detail.

-### Setting the required proficiency level
+When defining proficiency levels, you have two options.

+### Four levels

+Use four levels when doing job analysis for more than one grade level or when you may want to leverage this work for other grade levels in the future.
+It may also help to define four levels before deciding which level is appropriate for the grade in question.
+If you use four levels, we reccomend these titles for each level:

+1. Novice
+2. Competant
+3. Advanced
+4. Expert

 Once proficiency levels are defined, HR and the SMEs will decide at which level you would require applicants to have one year of experience in order to qualify for the grade in question.
-For example, they made decide that to qualify for a GS13, applicants must have one year experience at the “Experienced” level.
-See the example below.
+For example, they made decide that to qualify for a GS13, applicants must have one year experience at the “Advanced” level.
+See this example:

+#### Example Competency: Collaboration

+The ability to work cooperatively with others to accomplish objectives and build inclusive and mutually beneficial partnerships.

+* **Novice:** Has not worked in cross-functional teams or collaborated closely with people from other disciplines or worked in teams that encourage diverse perspectives.
+* **Competant:** Has experience constructively discussing and integrating design feedback from peers, clients, or stakeholders.
+* **Advanced (Required):** Demonstrates success in working with large organizations, highly regulated domains, or highly bureaucratic environments.
+* **Expert:** Leads projects with changing priorities or competing interests.
+Is skilled at negotiating or mediating conflicts.
+Coordinates across group boundaries to achieve organizational as well as design goals.

 Alternatively, you could use the NIH proficiency scale: